Liechtensteiner nationality law: Medieval and early modern period

 The modern concept of citizenship, as a formal and legal relationship between an individual and a state that confers privileges to holders and a status that persists beyond continued territorial residence, emerged during the French Revolution.
 Following the dissolution of the Holy Roman Empire in 1806, this model of citizenship was imported into the German territories that became part of the French-led Confederation of the Rhine, though any applicable legislation from this period was repealed in the 1810s shortly after French defeat in the Napoleonic Wars.
 Outside of this Confederation, Austria enacted its first codified regulations based on the modern citizenship concept in 1811.
-Due to the close ties between the Liechtenstein princes and the House of Habsburg, the country adopted the Austrian regulations in local law in 1812.
-Under this law, foreigners could acquire citizenship by entering the civil service, becoming employed in occupations that required residence in Liechtenstein, or residing within the principality for at least 10 years.
+Due to close ties between the Liechtenstein princes and the House of Habsburg, the country adopted the Austrian regulations in domestic law in 1812.
+Under this legislation, foreigners could acquire citizenship by entering the civil service, becoming employed in occupations that required residence in Liechtenstein, or residing within the principality for at least 10 years.
 Approval for a grant of citizenship was given at the discretion of the Prince or an appropriate court official.
-Children born to Liechtenstein citizen fathers automatically acquired citizenship at birth.
+Children born to Liechtensteiner fathers automatically acquired citizenship at birth.
+The development and codification of nationality regulations during this time standardised the doctrine of coverture across Western Europe; a woman's consent to marry a foreigner was also assumed to be intent to denaturalise.

 Legislative reforms in 1842 and 1843 formalised the concept of local citizenship (as opposed to Liechtenstein citizenship), which encompassed the cooperative rights traditionally granted by local villages and co-ownership of community assets.
 Local citizenship was automatically passed to children by descent or could be acquired by the purchase of a residence in a community.
 All other individuals could apply for admission as local citizens.
 Although not required by law, community administrations often demanded payment of a fee before proceeding with an application.
 Community assemblies (composed of every citizen eligible to vote) of the locality in which applicants intended to join subsequently deliberated on their admission.
 All applications were subject to final approval by the central government, which held discretionary power to veto any grant.
 Under the 1842/1843 revisions, new Liechtenstein citizens became required to swear an oath of allegiance to the state and submit documentary evidence detailing their birthplace, previous employment, and financial assets.